 While level 1 is about “incremental” learning and change, levels 2 and 3 are about “transformative” learning and change that can be sustained through time.

-A smallholder farmer community may not be aware that his/her current daily work practice is no longer able to cope with changes in its work environment and its life conditions.
-He might be in a state of 0 learning from his daily actions / behaviour or even in a state of denial – a so-called “stuck state”.
+A smallholder farmer community may not be aware that his/her current daily work practice is no longer able to cope with changes in its work environment and its life conditions – or he/she may not be capable of doing anything about it.
+S/he might be in a state of 0 learning from his daily actions / behaviour or even in a state of denial – a so-called “stuck state”.
 In this case there is deep resignation within the community because the situation has been bad for too long.
 They have lost all hope for a possible change and often cannot imagine that change is at all possible.
 In some cases there is a strong expectation for help from outside (dependency trap).
-Possible causes are issues related to the current situation of the economy, culture, politics, environment, internal conflicts, education, training and so on.
+Possible causes are issues related to the current situation of the economy, culture, politics, environment, internal conflicts, education, etc.

 What motivates people to help themselves, to take initiative, to be creative and inventive in order to get out of a “stuck state”?
 From an Integral/CAS/humanistic/potential-oriented perspective, human beings have all the internal resources they need to cope with their living conditions; yet they do not always use these resources.
-A need to change their way of thinking, values, and beliefs emerges gradually as people become aware / conscious that their living conditions have changed in a very significant way (see Annex 2: About Spiral Dynamics) – they are then no longer aligned with their environment.
+A need to change their way of thinking, values, and beliefs emerges gradually as people become aware / conscious that their living conditions have changed in a very significant way (see Annex 2: About Spiral Dynamics).
+They are then no longer aligned with their environment.
 Through this gap, development and innovation are triggered and people’s ways of thinking evolve in line with changes in their environment in terms of:

 How to fulfil survival needs;